Whimsy Stick

 The reality is that most interactive dog toys address the symptoms of an under-exercised dog without touching the root cause.
 They occupy a dog for a few minutes.
 They don’t train anything.
 They don’t address prey drive — and they don’t teach the dog to control itself under arousal, which is the actual skill that makes a dog livable in a house.

-Consequently, after 10 years of working with dogs professionally — reactive dogs, destructive dogs, dogs whose owners had nearly given up on them — I’ve become very specific about what earns a place in a working training kit versus what belongs in the donation box.
-This is that honest assessment of the best interactive dog toy in each category — what each type actually does and which one is worth your money.
+After 10 years of working with dogs professionally — reactive dogs, destructive dogs, dogs whose owners had nearly given up on them — I’ve become very specific about what earns a place in a working training kit versus what belongs in the donation box.
+This is that honest assessment: the best interactive dog toys in each category, what each type actually does, and which one is worth your money.

 📘